 DPD is following Public Health and CDC guidance regarding social distancing.
 Interviews for this position will be conducted remotely.
 Successful candidates may be required to telecommute and appear in court, the jail, or other areas as directed during the County's pandemic response.

 Interested individuals should submit a complete online King County application (all blanks must be filled out and may not direct the reader to reference an attached resume or other document.
 Answers that say "see resume" will be considered as incomplete), a cover letter (no more than two pages) summarizing how you meet the experience, qualifications, knowledge and skills for the job, a resume, transcript, a three-page self-authored writing sample, and at least three references.

 Applications will be reviewed and screened for clarity, completeness, and competitiveness.
 Applicants may be required to demonstrate their qualifications at the time of the interview and/or skills assessment.
 All materials will be evaluated for spelling, grammar, and punctuation usage.
 The most competitive candidates will be invited to interview.

-Please note: Students offered paid internship positions at DPD may be asked to forgo other outside funding opportunities in order to ensure that all of our summer interns are compensated the same amount for the same work.
+Please note: Students offered paid internship positions at DPD will be asked to forgo other outside funding opportunities to ensure that all our summer interns are compensated the same amount for the same work.